hiddenkrypt/GameGent/Styleguide.md

 `#include` pragmas

 ## Functions
-Non-shared functions must / should be `static`
+Non-shared functions must / should be `static`, the only exception being main() which needs to be non-static for SDL.
+The return type of the function always goes first.

 Static global variables must be defined at the top of the file after includes